MicrosoftDocs/fabric-docs/docs/data-explorer/database-editor.md

 1. Select **Next: Source**.

-Choose the tab corresponding to the type of blob you want to ingest.
+In the next section of this document, choose the tab corresponding to the type of blob you want to ingest.

 ### [Azure Blob](#tab/azure-blob/)